 Henkel AG & Co KGaA (HEN3) Given a €130.00 Price Target at Societe Generale

-Societe Generale set a €130.00 ($160.49) target price on Henkel AG & Co KGaA (FRA:HEN3) in a research note released on Tuesday morning.
+Societe Generale set a €130.00 ($160.49) price objective on Henkel AG & Co KGaA (FRA:HEN3) in a research report sent to investors on Tuesday, March 27th.
 The brokerage currently has a buy rating on the stock.

 About Henkel AG & Co KGaA